black-parrot/black-parrot/docs/interface_specification.md

     - Support for multiple fetch entries in a single packet.
 Only useful for multiple-issue BE implementations.

 ### BE->FE (fe\_cmd)
-- Description: FE Command Queue (fe\_cmd) sends the following commands from the Back End to the Front End, using a single command queue containing structures of type bp\_fe\_cmd\_s.
+Description: FE Command Queue (fe\_cmd) sends the following commands from the Back End to the Front End, using a single command queue containing structures of type bp\_fe\_cmd\_s.
 From the perspective of architectural and microarchitectural state, enqueuing a command onto the command queue is beyond the point of no return, although the side-effects are not guaranteed until after the fence line goes high.
 With the exception of the attaboy commands, the BE will not enqueue additional commands until all prior commands have been processed.
 The FE must dequeue attaboys immediately upon reception and should process other commands as quickly as possible.
 However, due to the fence line it is not an invariant that the FE processes other instructions within a single cycle.
 The Command Queue shall transmit a union data structure, bp\_fe\_cmd\_s which contains opcodes and operands.

-- Interface
+Interface:
 - The FIFO should not need to support a clear operation (except for via a full reset), all things enqueued must be processed.
 - The FIFO should have a fence wire to indicate if all items have been absorbed from the FIFO, & all commands have been processed.
 Depending on implementation, the fence wire may be asserted multiple cycles after the FIFO is actually empty.
 - Commands that feature PC redirection or shadow state change will flush the FE Queue.
 The BE of the processor will wait on the FE cmd queue’s fence wire before reading new items from the FE queue or enqueing new items on the command queue.

-- Available Commands
+Available commands and associated data:
 - State reset
   - Standard operands
     - PC virtual address
   - Used after reset, or after coming out of power gating
   - Flush / invalidate all state
     - Instruction/Exception pipeline
     - itlb
     - L1 I$
     - Shadow U/S/M bit
     - ASIDs
   - Reset PC to X
 - PC redirection

+  A redirection indicates an incorrect prediction ("at-fault") or an exceptional change of control flow due to interrupts or architectural state changes ("no-fault").
+It requests that the frontend fetch the specified instruction and continue from there.

   - Standard operands
-      - PC virtual address
+    - PC virtual address of the _next_ instruction to be fetched
   - Subopcodes
     - URET, SRET, MRET
       - These return from a trap and will contain the PC to return to.
 They set the shadow privilege mode in the FE.
 This is done because the EPC is architectural state and lives in the BE, but we want to track this to avoid speculative access of state (instruction cache line) that is guarded by a protection boundary.
     - Interrupt (no-fault PC redirection)
     - Branch mispredict (at-fault PC redirection)
-        - In this case, the PC is the corrected target PC, not the PC of the branch
+      - The PC is the corrected target PC, not the PC of the branch
-        - bp_fe_branch_metadata_fwd_s
+      - `bp_fe_branch_metadata_fwd_s` as described above, containing branch prediction metadata to correct predictor state
-        - Misprection reason (not a branch, wrong direction)
+      - Misprection reason ("not a branch", "wrong direction")
     - Trap (at-fault PC redirection, with potential change of permissions)
     - Context switch (no-fault PC redirection to new address space; see satp register)
       - ASID
       - Translation enabled / disabled
     - Simple FE implementations which do not track the ASID for each TLB entry will also perform an itlb fence operation, flushing the itlb.
     - More complex FE implementations will register the new ASID and not perform an itlb fence.
+- Attaboy

+  An attaboy signals a _correct_ prediction to the frontend, and thus there is no PC redirection expected.
+The provided PC is the address of the instruction following a correctly-predicted jump.
+The message contains branch prediction feedback information (`bp_fe_branch_metadata_fwd_s`) which was provided by the frontend when it originaly made this prediction.

 - Icache fence
   - If icache is coherent with dcache, flush the icache pipeline.
   - Else, flush the icache pipeline and the icache as well.
-  - Attaboy (no PC redirection, contains branch pred feedback information corresponding to correct prediction
-    - bp\_fe\_branch\_metadata\_fwd\_s
 - Itlb fill response
   - Contains the information necessary to populate an itlb translation.
   - Standard operands:
     - PC virtual address
       - If translation is disabled, this will actually be a physical address
     - Page table entry leaf subfields
       - Physical address
       - Extent
       - U bit (user or supervisor)
         - Each page is executable by user or supervisor, but not both
       - G bit (global bit)
         - Protects entries from invalidation by sfence.VMA if they have ASID=0
       - L,X bits (PMP metadata)
     - Non-operands
       - D,W,R,V bits.
 The RSW field is unused.
   - Notes
     - The FE uses its own heuristics to decide what to evict
     - Eviction does not require writeback of information
 - Itlb fence
   - Issued upon sfence.VMA commit or when PMA/PMP bits are modified
   - Standard operands:
     - Virtual address
     - asid
     - All addresses flag
     - All asid flag
   - A simple implementation will flush the entire itlb

 ## Cache Engine Interface